 In 2021, Goldsmith adopted the portraits of Susan B. Anthony and Elizabeth Cady Stanton.
 In 1848, Anthony along with Elizabeth Cady Stanton and Lucretia Mott officially launched the women’s rights movement in the United States.
 In 2016, it was announced that Lucretia Mott.
 Susan B. Anthony and Elizabeth Cady Stanton are three of the five women whose faces will grace the back of the $10 bill.
 A monument of the 3 women is on permanent display in the Capitol Rotunda.

-Goldsmith has sponsored several exhibits at the National Portrait Gallery including: The Art of Elaine de Kooning (2015), The Face of Battle (2017), The Sweat of Their Face (2017); The American Presidents Gallery (2018) , Votes For Women (2019) and Every Eye is Upon Me: First Ladies of the United States (2020).
+Goldsmith has sponsored several exhibits at the National Portrait Gallery including: The Art of Elaine de Kooning (2015), The Face of Battle (2017), The Sweat of Their Face (2017); The American Presidents Gallery (2018) , Votes For Women (2019), Every Eye is Upon Me: First Ladies of the United States (2020) and Picturing the Presidents (2024).
 In 2018, Goldsmith provided support for the acquisition of the earliest known photograph of a U.S. President, John Quincy Adams, for the permanent collection of the National Portrait Gallery.
+In 2024 Goldsmith provided support for the acquisition of an extremely rare Dolley Madison daguerreotype.

 In 2022 Goldsmith donated her collection of Arion Press books to the Smithsonian Library.
 The collection of 103 Arion titles became part of the Smithsonian’s American Art and Portrait Gallery Library.
 With the gift, the Smithsonian Libraries and Archives has one of the most complete public collections of Arion Press’s work in the Washington D.C. area.